sunny-g/ONYX-CRAB/README.md

 ## Usage

-To run the server locally:
+Go to our [demo](onyxcrabby.azurewebsites.net) page to try it out or run the server locally:

 ```
 node server/server.js
 ```

-Then navigate to ```localhost:8080``` on your smartphone, upload and/or pick a picture, hoist the phone into your Cardboard and enjoy!
+In Chrome on your desktop, enable [reverse port forwarding](https://developer.chrome.com/devtools/docs/remote-debugging).
+After you're set up, navigate to ```localhost:8080``` on your smartphone, upload and/or pick a picture, hoist the phone into your Cardboard and enjoy!

 ## Requirements